2020 National League Championship Series: Game summaries

+Note that both teams had a player named "Will Smith"—a pitcher for Atlanta and a catcher for Los Angeles.

 Game 1

 The game was a pitchers' duel between Walker Buehler and Max Fried, both of whom allowed only one run on solo homers (Freddie Freeman for the Braves and Kiké Hernández for the Dodgers).
 However, the Dodgers bullpen gave up the game in the ninth inning with Blake Treinen allowing the go-ahead homer to Austin Riley and then Ozzie Albies hit a two-run homer off Jake McGee to put the game out of reach as the Braves won, 5–1.
 Mark Melancon, warming up in the bullpen, looked up and caught Albies's ninth-inning home run ball on the fly.

 Game 2

 Clayton Kershaw was originally scheduled to start Game 2 but he was scratched due to back spasms.
 Rookie Tony Gonsolin started instead.
 Freeman opened the scoring in the fourth with a two-run homer.
 With one out in the fifth, Gonsolin and Pedro Baez combined to allow four walks and two hits as Atlanta took a 6–0 lead.
 After Ian Anderson and Tyler Matzek started the game with six scoreless innings, the Dodgers came back against the Braves bullpen.
 Corey Seager hit a three-run homer in the seventh, making it 7–3.
 In the top of the ninth, a home run by Ozzie Albies added what turned out to be a crucial insurance run.
 For the second night in a row, Mark Melancon was warming up in the Braves' bullpen and caught Albies's home run on the fly.
 The Dodgers staged a rally in the bottom of the ninth, thanks to a double by Seager, a homer by Max Muncy and a triple by Cody Bellinger.
 However, the Braves held on to win 8–7 to take a two games to none lead in the series.